ledermann/rails-settings/README.md

     Settings.all('preferences.')
     # => { 'preferences.color' => :blue, 'preferences.size' => :large }

-Set defaults for certain settings of your app.
-This will cause the defined settings to return with the Specified value even if they are not in the database.
-Make a new file in config/initializers/settings.rb with the following:

-    Settings.defaults[:some_setting] = 'footastic'

-Now even if the database is completely empty, you app will have some intelligent defaults:

-    Settings.some_setting
-    # => 'footastic'

 Settings may be bound to any existing ActiveRecord object.
 Define this association like this:

     class User < ActiveRecord::Base